olsenlabmit/BigSMILES_builder/README.md

 Examples of use cases can be found in the publication https://pubs.acs.org/doi/10.1021/acs.jcim.1c00028.

 # Credits
-Tzyy-Shyang Lin and Nathan J. Rebello
+Tzyy-Shyang Lin and Nathan J. Rebello from the Olsen group at MIT